MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 about_Sequence                    HelpFile                            Describes the Se...
 ```

-Using Help to search for "process" returned 10 results and using it to search for processes returned
+Using `Help` to search for `process` returned 10 results and using it to search for `processes`
-68 results.
-If only one result is found, the help topic itself will be displayed instead of a list
+returned 68 results.
+If only one result is found, the help topic itself will be displayed instead of
-of commands.
+a list of commands.

 ```powershell
 get-help *hotfix*